beldenschroeder/vhg/README.md

 ## Start the app

-To start the development server run `pnpm exec nx serve vhg`.
+To start the Development server run `pnpm exec nx serve vhg`.
 Open your browser and navigate to http://localhost:4200/.

 To start the app in Docker container locally in Production mode, run